Excel Data Forms: The Hidden Hero of Productivity

 You can use the Close button to shut down the form.
 To open again, click any cell within your defined range and click the Form button again on your ribbon or toolbar.
 You will see the form related to the clicked cell.

-Improving Forms with Data Validation
+Enhance Data Accuracy with Data Validation

 Many seasoned Excel users like to use a feature called data validation.
 As the name suggests, this feature checks a cell’s value against a validation rule.
-There are many validation rules, such as time formats, number ranges, text length, etc. However, one item that can cause problems is when you use an Excel-dependent list.
+There are many validation rules, such as time formats, number ranges, text length, etc. However, one item that can cause problems is when you use an Excel dependent list.

 For example, in the screen snap below, I have a validation rule that checks whether the cell’s entry is contained on a “state” list.
-You’ll also see a drop-down arrow to the cell’s right, which shows valid entries and a scroll bar.
+You’ll see a drop-down arrow to the cell’s right, which shows valid entries and a scroll bar.

 Data forms do have rudimentary filtering features.
 These can be found by clicking the Criteria button on the right side.
 The form will clear any values and allow you to enter some values including wildcard characters such as ?, *, and ~.
 The button label also changes to Form so you can toggle back and forth.

-While this search works, it’s going to return one matching record at a time.
-To navigate to the others, you will use the Find Prev and Find Next buttons.
 Apart from number searches, you can also use wildcards as well.
 A question mark will represent any single character, and an asterisk will represent any number of characters.
+Here’s an example of finding states with the letters “new” and greater than 10 House seats.

-Excel Data Form Limitations
+Data Form record locator

 As much as I like this form’s functionality, there are some limitations.